The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

 Section 3.
 The number of Senior Members shall be unlimited.
 Active Members in good standing automatically advance to Senior Membership at the age of seventy years.
 A younger Active Member in good standing may be eligible for Senior Membership by petition to and approval by the Board.

 Section 4.
-Active Membership shall be limited to nine hundred (900).
-A candidate to be eligible must be a physician and shall have achieved distinction in the thoracic field or shall have made a meritorious contribution to knowledge pertaining to thoracic disease or its surgical treatment.
+Active Membership shall be limited to nine hundred fifty (950).
+To be eligible, a candidate must be a physician and shall have achieved distinction in the thoracic field or shall have made a meritorious contribution to knowledge pertaining to thoracic disease or its surgical treatment.

 Section 5.
 Election to Honorary, Senior or Active Membership shall be for life, subject to the provisions of Section 8 following and Article IX hereof.
 All new members shall be elected directly to Honorary or Active status.